-1. How can I get a replacement wall certificate?
+1. How can I get a replacement or duplicate wall certificate?

 Submit a written request and a check for $25 payable to the Minnesota Board of Law Examiners.
 Mail the request to the Board office.
 The certificate can only be printed in your legal name.
 If you are requesting a new certificate due to a name change, please send a copy of your marriage certificate or court order with your request.
-Please also submit a Name Change Request form to update your name with in the Minnesota Attorney Registration System (MARS).
+Please also submit a Name Change Request form to the Lawyer Registration Office to update your name in the Minnesota Attorney Registration System (MARS).

-2. Can I get a copy of my original application and the application attachments that I sent in?
+2. Can I get a copy of my original application with its attachments?

 Once admitted, lawyers submit name or address changes to the Lawyer Registration Office.

-5. How do I request a Certificate of Good Standing?
+6. How do I request a Certificate of Good Standing from Minnesota?

-Visit the Lawyer Registration Office website to request a Certificate of Good Standing.
-There is a $25 fee.
+Visit the Lawyer Registration Office website to request a Certificate of Good Standing and submit the fee.

 All bar exam-related information is confidential.
-Once admitted, the names of Minnesota licensed lawyers are published on the Lawyer Registration website.
+Once admitted, the names of Minnesota licensed lawyers are published in the Minnesota Attorney Registration System (MARS).

 Contact the Federal Clerk of Courts at (651) 848-1100.